Yikez978/pan-discovery/README.md

 This program is used to find occurrences of PAN (ie. Credit Card numbers) in files and databases.

-It can be used in the context of PCI-DSS assessments to identify storage of card information.
+It is typically used in the context of PCI-DSS assessments to identify storage of card information.

 ## Requirements